getvictor/website/content/posts/modular-monolith-attempt/index.md

   B --> C
 ```

-After some long conversations with the PR reviewer, and a few smaller changes, we merged the PR.
+After several lengthy conversations with the PR reviewer and a few minor adjustments, we merged the PR.

 ## Second compromise